Weiguo (Patrick) Fan

 Patrick teaches undergraduate and graduate courses on Accounting (Principles and Intermediate), Business Data Communications, Object-Oriented System Development in Java, Management of Information Systems, Information Systems Auditing and Control, and Information System Security and Assurance at Virginia Tech.
 Prior to that, he has taught undergraduate courses related to Information Systems, Decision Support Systems, e-Commerce and e-Business at the University of Michigan and National University of Singapore.

-His research interests focus on the design and development of novel information technologies --- information retrieval, data mining, text analytics, social media analytics, business intelligence techniques --- to support better business information management and decision making.
-He has published more than 150 refereed journal and conference papers.
-His research has appeared in many premier IT/IS/OM journals such as Information Systems Research, Journal of Management Information Systems, Productions and Operations Management, IEEE Transactions on Knowledge and Data Engineering, Information Systems, Communications of the ACM, Information and Management, Journal of the American Society on Information Science and Technology, Information Processing and Management, Decision Support Systems, ACM Transactions on Internet Technology, ACM Transactions on Management Information Systems, Pattern Recognition, IEEE Intelligent Systems, Journal of Informetrics, Information Systems Frontiers, Journal of Computer Information Systems, Pattern Recognition Letters, International Journal of e-Collaboration, and International Journal of Electronic Business.
+His research interests focus on the design and development of novel information technologies — information retrieval, data mining, text analytics, social media analytics, business intelligence techniques — to support better business information management and decision making.
+He has published more than 180 refereed journal and conference papers.
+His research has appeared in many premier IT/IS/OM journals such as Information Systems Research, Journal of Management Information Systems, Productions and Operations Management, IEEE Transactions on Knowledge and Data Engineering, Information Systems, Communications of the ACM, Information and Management, Journal of the American Society on Information Science and Technology, Information Processing and Management, Decision Support Systems, ACM Transactions on Internet Technology, ACM Transactions on Management Information Systems, Pattern Recognition, IEEE Intelligent Systems, Journal of Informetrics, Information Systems Frontiers, Journal of Computer Information Systems, Pattern Recognition Letters, International Journal of e-Collaboration, International Journal of Electronic Business and Tourism Management.